700 Children's® – A Blog by Pediatric Experts

 Generic vs. Brand Name Medications

-In order for a generic medication to be approved by the Food and Drug Administration, it must meet specific criteria.
-First, it must have the same active ingredient as the brand-name version.
-The generic medicine must also be taken the same way and have the same strength and dosage as the brand-name product.
+• Match in Strength, Dosage, and Administration: The generic drug must have the same strength, dosage form, and must also be taken the same way as the brand-name drug.
 That means generic medications deliver the same amount of drug as the brand-name version.
 The only difference is in the inactive ingredients.

-Parents should understand that generic drugs are not of lesser quality, and are overall beneficial to both patients and the entire healthcare system.
+Parents should understand that generic drugs are not of lesser quality and are overall beneficial to both patients and the entire healthcare system.
 They provide cost savings and more access to medication for patients and their insurance companies.
 Ultimately, the availability of generics is an indication of a safe and successful drug.
+Medical providers and pharmacists are available to discuss which options are best for patients.

 Featured Expert